DavidRDigan/DavidRDigan/README.md

 Hi!

-This is my repository.
-Please bear with me; it must be full of code, and I'm currently studying computer science to fix it.
+This is my repo.
+Projects, works and more in a rush...

 ## Skills
 * * *